VarunVoleti/Project1_SQL/README.md

 # 📊 Part 2: Data Analysis (SQL)

-Once the data was cleaned, analytical queries were written to explore patterns and trends.
+**Once the data was cleaned, analytical queries were written to explore patterns and trends.**

 ## Key Questions Explored

-### how each country has done in past with their life expectancy? also filter out zeros if you find them.
+### how each country has done in past with their life expectancy? also filter out zeros if you find them?

 <img width="1022" height="736" alt="pro1_part2_pic1" src="https://github.com/user-attachments/assets/5adfe79c-d40c-4d7b-8135-fd343ccceb17" />